ahmadelgamal/ucb-note-taker/README.md

 ## Usage
 1. Visit the website [Deployment URL](https://ucb-note-taker.herokuapp.com/).
 1. To retreive saved notes, click on "**Get Started**".
 Note titles of saved notes will be displayed in the left column.
 1. To display the _note-text_ of a note, click on the _note-title_, of the corresponding note, in the left column.
+The entire note will appear in the right column.
 1. To delete a note, click on the _trash-can_ icon to the right of the note in the left column.
 1. To add a note:
    1. Click on the _write_ icon in the navigation at the top right of the page .